 The 2.0-litre diesel will be the go-to choice for many, offering 60mpg and 138hp.
 For those that want more, a more powerful version offers with 178hp and four-wheel drive as standard.
 This’ll be great for occasional off-road excursions – the system has been complemented as one of the best among road-focused SUVs.

-For the best deals, our Ford Kuga configurator will help you save money on the list price.
+For great deals, our Ford Kuga configurator will help you save money on the list price.

 There’s a new version just around the corner, but the current Volkswagen Tiguan can still very much hold its own against others on this list.
 Inside, you’ll find an interior befitting of any other Volkswagen – it’s well-made and uses quality materials.
 Mid-range models are well equipped too, with a sat-nav featuring on the standard kit list of all but the most basic models.